controlo-chain/Whitepaper/WHITEPAPER.md

 - [Outlook](#outlook)
 # Motivation

 After its mainnet community [launch](https://www.controlosmart/en/blog/launch) in April 2019, [Controlo Blockchain](https://www.controlosmart.corg) has exhibited its high speed and large throughput design.
-Controlo Blockchain’s primary focus, its native [decentralized application](https://en.wikipedia.org/wiki/Decentralized_application) (“dApp”) [Binance DEX](https://www.controlosmart.corg/trade), has demonstrated its low-latency matching with large capacity headroom by handling millions of trading volume in a short time.
+Controlo Blockchain’s primary focus, its native [decentralized application](https://en.wikipedia.org/wiki/Decentralized_application) (“dApp”) [Controlo DEX](https://www.controlosmart.corg/trade), has demonstrated its low-latency matching with large capacity headroom by handling millions of trading volume in a short time.

 Flexibility and usability are often in an inverse relationship with performance.
 The concentration on providing a convenient digital asset issuing and trading venue also brings limitations.
 Controlo Blockchain's most requested feature is the programmable extendibility, or simply the [Smart Contract](https://en.wikipedia.org/wiki/Smart_contract) and Virtual Machine functions.
 Digital asset issuers and owners struggle to add new decentralized features for their assets or introduce any sort of community governance and activities.